tungs/timesnap/README.md

   --left 20 --top 40 --right 6 --bottom 30 \
   --duration 20
 ```
-Opens https://tungs.github.io/truchet-tiles-original/ with the appropriate fragment url (note the quotes in the url are necessary because of the `&`).
+Opens https://tungs.github.io/truchet-tiles-original/ with the appropriate fragment url (note the quotes in the url are necessary because of the `#` and `&`).
 Crops each frame to the `#container` element, with an additional crop of 20px, 40px, 6px, and 30px for the left, top, right, and bottom, respectively.
 Captures frames for 20 virtual seconds at 60fps to `0001.png`... `1200.png` in the current working directory.

 **<a name="cli-example-piping" href="#cli-example-piping">#</a> Piping**:
 ```